| Name | Size |

 While this project aims to be a drop-in replacement for gnome-keyring, some

-features of the org.freedesktop.Secrets specification have been simplified:
+features of the org.freedesktop.Secrets interface have been simplified:

 - There is only a single collection (called "it")